"He's a billionaire": KOK reacts to killing of Asabawood film producer at Ladipo

-- Veteran Nollywood actor Kanayo O Kanayo has taken to social media to react to the recent killings of an Asabawood movie producer and PH-based actor
+- Veteran Nollywood actor Kanayo O. Kanayo has taken to social media to react to the recent killing of an Asabawood movie producer and a PH-based actor

 - In a viral clip, Kanayo shared his thoughts about Ason Rich and why he shouldn't be identified as a Nollywood movie producer and actor